hapax/hapax.github.io/assets/teaching.md

 talking about *maths*.
 In this thinly-veiled analogy, walking is the ability to manipulate symbols, to follow rules, and to play with formal structures.
+Some people are naturally drawn to playing with symbols, some people aren't.
+But maths is not symbol manipulation any more than hiking is walking!
 These activities are necessary to mathematics, but they do not constitute it.
-Maths is not symbol manipulation any more than hiking is walking!

 But maths curricula, at least in Australia and North America, insist on marching students through the scrubland, turning what should be a voyage of discovery and empowerment into a joyless plod.
 Let me give you a snapshot of the scrubland to show I'm not being bombastic.
 The following exercises are taken from a popular Australian textbook